 Shaggy points to some wax sculptures thinking it’s some tourists, but Velma and Daphne explain to him that it’s a tableau called ‘The Traitors of American History’.
 Satisfied, all but Scooby walk away, where he quickly discovers that the dummy of William Demont isn’t a dummy after all.

 Terrified, Scooby hides under a steam locomotive engine, but the three traitors have other plans for him.
 Turning on the locomotive sends Scooby down a trap door, tangling him up in a cotton spinning machine and separating him from the gang.
 The loud locomotive engine also drowns out Scooby’s cries for help.

-The gang explains to a friendlier Guard that Scooby is missing.
+The gang explain to a friendlier Guard, named Mr. Clive, that Scooby is missing.
 He says he’ll offer to help them, but also tells them that they have to hurry as it’s only a couple of minutes to closing time.
 I don’t know about you, but I don’t think I’d ever lock up a museum and go home if I knew a dog was lost inside.

 Before they even realize that they are locked in, The Gang come across an important clue.
 They find the real wax dummies in their long underwear.
 Meaning someone else snagged their uniforms.

 The ghost of Benedict Arnold locks the Gang in the basement, and we get a brief history lesson on who he is.
 The gang then split up to look for a way out, as there are dozens of corridors in the basement.

 Velma is the first to find a clue as she spots wet footprints, much like the grumpy guard had earlier.
 Following the footprints, Velma, Freddy and Daphne come to a dead end, but the footprints seem to go past the wall they’ve come to.
 They also see two of the ghostly traitors racing towards them.
 Before they can investigate the dead end for a secret passage, they rush away from the spooky ghosts.